 10. Tax Status

 The company is a Registered Charity and is entitled to certain exemptions from Corporation Tax on profits from investments and its trading activities carried on in furtherance of the Charity's primary objectives.
-The trading subsidiary is subject to corporation tax on its profits.
-A taxation charge for the year of £3,611 has been recognised, (2022 - £12,351) which is offset by a release of £9,500 from the prior year accrual.

 11. Tangible Fixed Assets